Office of Equity Transformation

 Ableism

 The system of oppression that disadvantages disabled people and advantages people who do not currently have disabilities.
 Like other forms of oppression, it functions on individual, institutional and cultural levels.
-Ableism is not solely about the experiences of disabled people as targets of discrimination, but rather about the interaction of institutional structures, cultural norms and individual beliefs and behaviors that together function to maintain the status quo and exclude people with disabilities from many areas of society.
+Ableism is not solely about the experiences of disabled people as targets of discrimination, but rather about the interaction of institutional structures, cultural norms and individual beliefs and behaviours that together function to maintain the status quo and exclude people with disabilities from many areas of society.

 Ageism